onniro/2PACMPEG/README.txt

         and click "add to argument presets" to add them to the argument presets
     -   enter the full path to the file that you want FFmpeg to output (eg. c:\stuff\video.mp4)
-    -   you can also set a default folder that you can easily enter in with the click of a button by typing in the default output path field and then clicking on where it says "set as default folder"
+    -   you can also set a default output folder, so that you only have to specify the name of the file, instead of the full path. to do this you have to type in the path to the folder under the text field labeled "default output folder" and then click "set as default folder"
     note: if you have not set a default path and also only specify the output filename, the file will be output to the containing folder of the ffmpeg executable
     -   click on start to launch FFmpeg

 thanks to mastermind graphix designer Karkagami for the icon

+dependencies:
+    imgui
+    glfw3